Rohnson95/ESPTempMeasurement/README.md

 ### Hardware Requirements
 - ESP32 microcontroller.
 - DHT11 sensor (or DHT22 for higher precision).
+(Not Needed If Running The Random function inside of the Loop)
 - Breadboard and connecting wires.

 ### Software Requirements